... Coaching Shared Knowledge Dismiss

 Center-backs used to be powerful yet slow, but the modern defender is fast and agile.
 Center-backs used to be only strong but the modern defender is fast and technically skillful.
 Modern athletic central defenders are able to cover ground in a way that wasn’t previously possible.
 That means they are much more capable of closing down any space that should appear behind a running forward wide player of center forward.

-That’s not to say that playing with back 3 is invulnerable to coming unstuck out wide — that risk will always be there to some extent.
-But the greater proliferation of specialist defensive midfielders also mitigates against this.
 Ever since Claude Makélélé’s transfer ushered in an era of a disappointment for Real Madrid and one of great success for Chelsea back in 2003, almost every top side has sought to have a defensive midfielder dedicated to defensive duties within their ranks.
 These specialists are masters of spotting danger and plugging gaps; in that regard, they are a wingback’s best friend.

 Trends in football usually makes cycles.
 It is rare for a tactical concept to be new.
 Usually old solutions are adapted to answer new problems.
 Playing with back 3 is no different.
 It was just moved away from the picture when possession was king.
 Probably many connected the formation with primarily defensive teams and behaviors.
 But today, many coaches prefer to emphasize the need to press, build from the back, and counter effectively.
 For that, playing with back 3 can be a fantastic option.